-Do-It-Yourself Credit Repair - Fix Your Credit Report Using Our Credit Repair Techniques
+Do-It-Yourself Credit Repair - Fix Your Credit Using Our Credit Repair Information

 How to Fix Your Credit

-Credit repair starts with fixing your credit report and removing negative information.
+DIY credit repair starts with reviewing all three credit reports and then removing negative and inaccurate information.
 Repairing your credit can mean the difference between getting a loan or not.
-Thousands of our readers have removed negatives and increased their credit score by using our techniques.
-By the way, everything a credit repair company can do for you, you can do for yourself at a fraction of the cost.
+Thousands of our readers have removed negatives and increased their credit score by using our very easy credit repair techniques.
+By the way, anything a credit repair company can do, you can do for yourself at a fraction of the cost.

 We know people may feel overwhelmed with the credit repair process.
-If you do, we recommend Lexington Law.
+That is why we recommend Lexington Law.
 We've had a relationship with them since 2010 and we have visited their corporate office.
-They offer a FREE initial Credit Consultation (which also includes a Credit Report Summary and Credit Score) and they use the same ethical credit repair techniques we talk about on our website.
+They offer a FREE initial Credit Consultation (which includes a Credit Report Summary and FICO Score) and they use the same ethical credit repair techniques we talk about on this very website.

-The credit repair information on this page is intended to help you fix errors on your credit and clean up those questionable or inaccurate items.
-The law does allow you to request an investigation of any information in your file that you dispute as inaccurate or incomplete.
-It is perfectly legal to challenge anything in your credit bureau file and there is no charge for requesting an investigation.
+The credit repair information contained in this article is intended to help you fix errors and remove inaccurate information.
+The law does allow you to request an investigation of any information in your credit file that deem as inaccurate or incomplete.
+It is perfectly legal and there is no charge for requesting an investigation.

 Order Your Credit Reports

 There are a lot of offers out there where you can order your credit reports and get your credit score.
-Our comparison chart of credit report offers will help you decide which one is right for you.
-If you go to AnnualCreditReport.com you are able to get your reports once a year for free.
-You are not going to see your credit score, which is a crucial tool in getting your credit in shape.
-You can pay an extra fee to see your scores.
+But, if you go to AnnualCreditReport.com you are able to get your reports once a year for free.
+You are not going to see your credit score, which is a crucial tool in getting your credit in shape, but you can pay an extra fee to see your scores.
 It is a good idea to check your credit reports once a year, whether or not you are repairing your credit.

 Analyze Your Credit Reports

-Now that you have your credit reports in your hands, time to figure out what it all means.
+Now that you have your credit reports it's time to figure out what it all means.
 Our articles "Getting and Reading Your Credit Report" and "Decoding Your Report" are excellent resources to turn to as you start to fix your credit.

 You can use the free analyzer which may have been provided to help you figure out which items are lowering your credit score.
-After reviewing your credit reports, print them out (it's worth the cost of the ink) and then highlight everything you see as a negative listing along with what the computer analysis pointed out.
+After reviewing your credit reports, print them off and then highlight everything you see as a negative listing along with what the computer analysis pointed out.
 If you downloaded these reports off the Internet, make sure to save copies of them somewhere on your computer.
 You are only able to access these reports for 30 days, so you want to make sure you have a printed copy as well as an electronic copy.

 Rank Negative Items